What Is A Journal Good For?

 Starting a Journal

-Here are 4 tips to get you started:
+Here are 4 tips to keeping a journal during a divorce:

 - Type your journal.
 Whether it’s through using a word processing program, emailing yourself, or using a dedicated divorce journaling platform such as Our Family Wizard, if you have it typed, you won’t have to type it or scan it later (or pay hourly rates for your attorney’s paralegal to type it up).
 You’ll also have digital date and time stamp records, which can be important when including your journal as evidence or an exhibit.